Inconel

-Inconel is a registered trademark of Special Metals Corporation for a family of austenitic nickel-chromium-based superalloys.

-Inconel alloys are oxidation-corrosion-resistant materials well suited for service in extreme environments subjected to pressure and heat.
-When heated, Inconel forms a thick, stable, passivating oxide layer protecting the surface from further attack.
-Inconel retains strength over a wide temperature range, attractive for high-temperature applications where aluminium and steel would succumb to creep as a result of thermally-induced crystal vacancies.
+Inconel is a nickel-chromium-based superalloy often utilized in extreme environments where components are subjected to high temperature, pressure or mechanical loads.
+Inconel alloys are oxidation- and corrosion-resistant.
+When heated, Inconel forms a thick, stable passivating oxide layer protecting the surface from further attack.
+Inconel retains strength over a wide temperature range, making it attractive for high-temperature applications in which aluminum and steel would succumb to creep as a result of thermally-induced crystal vacancies.
 Inconel's high-temperature strength is developed by solid solution strengthening or precipitation hardening, depending on the alloy.